mdcssw/ffm_test_with_rknn/blogpost.md

 We implemented a microbenchmark of matrice multiplication on a Neural Processing Unit (NPU).
 [KNN-Toolkit](https://github.com/rockchip-linux/rknn-toolkit) provides users a way to use Rockchip NPUs.
 The toolkit gives us the [library file](https://github.com/rockchip-linux/rknn-toolkit2/blob/master/rknpu2/runtime/Android/librknn_api/armeabi-v7a/librknnrt.so) (.so) as well as the [header file](https://github.com/rockchip-linux/rknn-toolkit2/blob/master/rknpu2/runtime/Android/librknn_api/include/rknn_matmul_api.h) to communicate with it.
 To evaluate whether that'd be useful for our embedded java, we tested it !
 To do that, we used [jextract](https://github.com/openjdk/jextract) to generate a bunch of java boilerplate code, and we used it to write a java program that uses the NPU.
-On top of that, we developed a code similar to a C++ microbench done by TODO & TOASK
+On top of that, we developed a code similar to a C++ microbench done by.

 ## Data first, code later